tiagodsilva/ScilabEngine/README.md

 + `scilab_var`.
 Define variables; you can use semicolons to separate them.
 For instance, `{r, engine = "scilab", scilab_var = "A = [1 2 3 4]; b = [1 2 3 4 5]';"}` makes variables `A` and `b` available.

-This is it.
+This is it!
 Check the [demo](https://github.com/tiagodsilva/ScilabEngine/tree/main/demo) for a more concrete example :stuck_out_tongue_winking_eye:.